-Despite all of this analytical work, however, computational models for RWIV are scarce due to the complexity of the problem and the need to couple models for the thin film of rain water, the unsteady aerodynamic field, and the structural dynamics of the cable.
-To date, the majority of the numerical investigations of RWIV have focused on fixed rigid artificial rivulets, with 2D and 3D large eddy simulations (LES) examining the effect that static rivulets have on the overall flow field (Li and Gu, 2006, Liu et al, 2007).
-Lemaitre et al (2007) presented a different approach using lubrication theory and the time averaged flow-field over a circular cylinder to ascertain the evolution of the rain water rivulets.
+Despite all of this analytical work, however, computational models for RWIV are scarce owing to the complexity of the problem and the need to couple models for the thin film of rain water, the unsteady aerodynamic field, and the structural dynamics of the cable.
+To date, the majority of the numerical investigations of RWIV have focused on fixed rigid artificial rivulets, with 2D and three-dimensional (3D) large eddy simulations (LESs) examining the effect that static rivulets have on the overall flow field (Li and Gu, 2006, Liu et al., 2007).
+Lemaitre et al. (2007) presented a different approach using lubrication theory and the time-averaged flow-field over a circular cylinder to ascertain the evolution of the rain water rivulets.

 Research in the Departments of Mechanical Engineering and Mathematics at the University of Strathclyde has focused on developing a numerical model to investigate aspects of RWIV.
-The approach adopted is to couple a modified preexisting unsteady aerodynamic solver for the external aerodynamic flow field with a solver based on a thin-film model for the evolution and deformation of the water rivulets.
+The approach adopted is to couple a modified pre-existing unsteady aerodynamic solver for the external aerodynamic flow field with a solver based on a thin-film model for the evolution and deformation of the water rivulets.
 Results from the individual models will be presented herein along with preliminary results from fully coupled simulations of the problem.

-INTERNATIONAL WORKSHOP ON RAIN-WIND INDUCED VIBRATION
+2. INTERNATIONAL WORKSHOP ON RAIN-WIND-INDUCED VIBRATION

-An International Workshop on Rain-Wind Induced Vibration was hosted by the University of Strathclyde on 30th March to 1st April 2008.
-The Workshop was hosted by the authors of this paper at Ross Priory, a conference facility owned by the University of Strathclyde on the banks of Loch Lomond.
+An international workshop on RWIV was hosted by the University of Strathclyde on 30 March to 1 April 2008.
+The workshop was hosted by the authors of the current paper at Ross Priory, a conference facility owned by the University of Strathclyde on the banks of Loch Lomond.
 The aim was to bring a number of the key international experts in the field of RWIV together to present and discuss their latest research findings on the phenomenon.
-The workshop format provided much more time for focussed and open discussion than is usually possible in a normal conference environment, allowing the current ideas and uncertainties on the underlying physics to be established and future research directions to be identified.
-Funding for the meeting was provided by the University of Strathclyde Research Enhancement Fund, and the delegates who attended the meeting were:
+The workshop format provided much more time for focused and open discussion than is usually possible in a normal conference environment, allowing the current ideas and uncertainties on the underlying physics to be established and future research directions to be identified.
+Funding for the meeting was provided by the University of Strathclyde Research Enhancement Fund.
+The delegates who attended the meeting are shown in Figure 2.